 to work at Russell Kennedy and contribute to our ever growing workplace.

 Russell Kennedy has committed to LGBTIQ inclusion through a number of initiatives.
-We have established Pride@RK, a network for LGBTIQ staff, allies and supporters, which arranges social events as well as more significant activities such as the firm’s participation in the 2020 Midsumma Pride March and the 2021 Mardi Gras festival.
+We have established Pride@RK, a network for LGBTIQ staff, allies and supporters, which arranges social events as well as more significant activities such as the firm’s participation in the 2020 Midsumma Pride March and celebration of the 2021 Mardi Gras festival.